-As COP16 approaches, this session provides a timely opportunity to align global trade policies with biodiversity targets, fostering a trading system that supports both the Convention on Biological Diversity (CBD) and the broader sustainable development agenda.
+With COP16 in sight, this session provided a timely opportunity to align global trade policies with biodiversity targets, fostering a trading system that supports both the Convention on Biological Diversity (CBD) and the broader sustainable development agenda.

-This session aims to explore the intersection of biodiversity, trade, and agriculture, focusing on how international cooperation can support the Convention on Biological Diversity (CBD) and broader sustainable development goals.
-The session is hosted by three of the most biodiversity-rich countries in the world—Australia, Ecuador, and Colombia.
+This session aimed to explore the intersection of biodiversity, trade, and agriculture, focusing on how international cooperation can support the Convention on Biological Diversity (CBD) and broader sustainable development goals.
+The session was hosted by three of the most biodiversity-rich countries in the world—Australia, Ecuador, and Colombia.

-This session is proposed as a platform to identify practical and collaborative avenues for WTO Members to strengthen the role of trade in achieving the Kunming-Montreal Global Biodiversity Framework (K-M GBF) goals.
-The discussion will focus on pressing and complex issues already on the WTO's agenda, such as fisheries, and emerging topics like Digital Sequence Information (DSI), sustainable agriculture, and standards
+This session was proposed as a platform to identify practical and collaborative avenues for WTO Members to strengthen the role of trade in achieving the Kunming-Montreal Global Biodiversity Framework (K-M GBF) goals.
+The discussion focused on pressing and complex issues already on the WTO's agenda, such as fisheries, and emerging topics like Digital Sequence Information (DSI), sustainable agriculture, and standards

 Speakers